 - Copies of your transcripts from any institution of higher education, i.e college, university, medical school.

 - Copies of any and all applications to any medical school.

-- Copies of all letters from any medical school where you applied that reflect that you were not accepted.
+- Copies of all letters from any medical school where you applied that reflect that you were

 - Copies of all applications and renewal of applications for any medical malpractice liability insurance polices for the last ten years.

 - Copies of any letters, correspondence, e-mail correspondence, from any patient and his /her legal representative that placed you on notice of a possible medical malpractice claim.

 - Copies of all complaints, pleadings, discovery documents, depositions, answers to interrogatories, response to requests for production of documents, court orders, that pertain to any administrative, civil, traffic, and criminal case, wherein you were/are a party.